Bangladesh–India relations: Relationship under Sheikh Hasina (2009–2024)

-During Indian Prime Minister Narendra Modi's state visit to Bangladesh during June 2015 as many as 22 agreements were signed by two sides.
-During the visit India extended a US$2 billion line of credit to Bangladesh & pledged US$5 billion worth of investments.
+Since Indian Prime Minister Narendra Modi's state visit to Bangladesh during June 2015 and the visit of Bangladeshi Prime Minister Sheikh Hasina to India in 2017, as many as 22 agreements were signed by the two sides.
+Notable developments included the resolution of long-pending land and maritime boundaries asserting the issue of enclaves, the conclusion of over ninety instruments in hi-tech areas, i.e., electronics, cyber-security, space, information technology, and civil nuclear energy, and an observed increase in bilateral trade from US$9 billion to US$10.46 billion in the fiscal year (FY) 2018–19, preceded by US$7 billion to US$9 billion in FY 2017–18, an increase of 28.5 percent.
+During the visit, India extended a US$2 billion line of credit to Bangladesh & pledged US$5 billion worth of investments.
 As per the agreements, India's Reliance Power agreed to invest US$3 billion to set up a 3,000 MW LNG-based power plant (which is the single largest foreign investment ever made in Bangladesh).
-Adani Power will also be setting up a 1600 MW coal-fired power plant at a cost of US$1.5 billion.
-The two countries signed a total of 22 agreements including the ones on maritime safety co-operation and curbing human trafficking and fake Indian currency.
+Adani Power also pledged to set up a 1600 MW coal-fired power plant for US$1.5 billion.
+The agreements included the ones on maritime safety co-operation and curbing human trafficking and fake Indian currency.
 Modi also announced a line of credit of $2 billion to Bangladesh.

-At midnight on 31 July 2015, around 50,000 people became citizens of India or Bangladesh after living in limbo for decades.
-Ending a prolonged dispute, the two nations swapped 162 enclaves on the border region, allowing the people living there to stay or opt out to the other country.
-While 14,214 citizens of Bangladesh residing in 51 enclaves on the Indian side became Indians, a large number of people in the 111 Indian enclaves in Bangladesh preferred to stay with Bangladesh and just 979 opted to move to India.
-The total number of new Indian citizens will be 15,193.
+The Bangladeshi government initiated three significant infrastructure projects with the backing of India's financial assistance.
+These projects encompassed a power plant and railway links, among other crucial developments.

-In 2018, the leaders of both the countries inaugurated the 130 km long Bangladesh-India Friendship pipeline to supply 4 lakh tonnes of diesel to Bangladesh.
-In September 2018, the Bangladesh cabinet approved the draft of a proposed agreement with India to allow it to use the Chittagong and Mongla sea ports for transporting goods to and from its land-locked northeastern states.
+In 2018, the leaders of both countries inaugurated the 130 km long Bangladesh-India Friendship pipeline to supply 4 lakh tonnes of diesel to Bangladesh.
+In September 2018, the Bangladesh cabinet approved the draft of a proposed agreement with India to allow it to use the Chittagong and Mongla seaports for transporting goods to and from its land-locked northeastern states.